gtsteffaniak/filebrowser/README.md

 This fork makes the following significant changes to filebrowser for origin:

- 1. [x] Better search.
+  1. [x] Better search
      - Lightning fast
      - realtime results as you type
      - Works with more type filters
      - interactive results page.
   2. [x] Revamped and simplified GUI navbar and sidebar menu.
+     - Additional compact view mode as well as refreshed view mode styles.
- 3. [x] **IMPORTANT** Revamped configuration via `filebrowser.yml` config file.
+  3. [x] Revamped configuration via `filebrowser.yml` config file.
- 4. [x] More configurations possible at a per-user level
+    - More configurations possible at a per-user level
     - <img width="450" alt="image" src="https://github.com/gtsteffaniak/filebrowser/assets/42989099/625bd7c4-5ee9-4011-aaae-2a388ab0813b">
- 5. [x] Additional compact view mode as well as refreshed view mode styles.

 ## About

 Filebrowser provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
 It allows the creation of multiple users and each user can have its own directory.
-It can be used as a standalone app.

 This repository is a fork, a collection of changes that make this program work better in terms of asthetics and performance.
 Improved search, simplified ui (without removing features) and more secure and up-to-date build are just a few examples.

+This Implementation of filebrowser differs significantly to the original.
+There are hundereds of thousands of lines changed and they are generally no longer compatible with eachother.
+This has been intentional -- the focus of this fork is on a few key principles:
+  - Simplicity and improved user experience
+  - Efficiency of operations and performance
+  - Minimizing external dependancies and usage of standard libraries.
+  - Of course -- adding much needed features.

 ## Look

+One way you can observe the improved user experience is how I changed the UI.
+The Navbar is simplified to a three component system :

+  1. (Left) The slide-out action panel button
+  2. (Middle) The powerful search bar.
+  3. (Right) The view change toggle.

+All other functions are moved either into the action menu or popup menus.
+If the action is does not depend on context, it will exist in the slide-out action panel.
+If the action is available based on context, it will showup as a popup menu.

 <p align="center">
   <img width="500" src="https://github.com/gtsteffaniak/filebrowser/assets/42989099/35cdeb3b-ab79-4b04-8001-8f51f6ea06bb" title="Dark mode">
 <img width="500" alt="image" src="https://github.com/gtsteffaniak/filebrowser/assets/42989099/55fa4f5c-440e-4a97-b711-96139208a163">